cozy-labs/cozy-desktop/README.md

 [![Code Climate][17]][18]
 [![codecov][19]][20]

+:warning: **Cozy Desktop is currently being ported to the [new Cozy stack](https://github.com/cozy/cozy-stack#readme).
+This work takes place on the master branch.
+Maintenance for the old stack is occuring on the [v2/maintenance](https://github.com/cozy-labs/cozy-desktop/tree/v2/maintenance) branch.**

 The Cozy desktop app allows to sync the files stored in your Cozy with your laptop and/or your desktop.
 It replicates your files on your hard drive and apply changes you made on them on other synced devices and on your online Cozy.